 The Monkees: Micky Dolenz ‘Let Go’ of Michael Nesmith When He Learned He Was Going Into Hospice

 On Dec.
-10, 2021, Michael Nesmith died of heart failure at age 78.
+10, 2021, the Monkees member Michael Nesmith died of heart failure at age 78.
 His was the third death in the Monkees, with Davy Jones and Peter Tork both preceding him.
 Now, singer and drummer Micky Dolenz is the last member of the group.

 Notably, he toured with Nesmith until a month before he died.
 And Dolenz spoke to Rolling Stone just after Nesmith’s death, disclosing that his old friend was in hospice care in the days prior.